-- The most common question I get is “Is Vinyl dishwasher safe?”
+- The most common question I get is “Is the Vinyl dishwasher safe?”
 The technical answer is only permanent vinyl and only on the top rack.
 The “from my experience” answer is yes.
-I have used both indoor and outdoor vinyl on mugs, tumblers, cups, etc and have run them through the dishwasher (top rack) many, many, many times with no problems at all.
+I have used both indoor and outdoor vinyl on mugs, tumblers, cups, etc, and have run them through the dishwasher (top rack) many, many, many times with no problems at all.
 So take that as you will!

 - Vinyl does not need to be “sealed” afterward.
 It’s good to go just as it is.